 What’s an Ultralight FPV Drone?

-Ultralight FPV drones are as known as “Toothpicks” in the hobby, which are ultra-light quadcopters built with skinny frames and smaller motors.
-The focus is to reduce weight and improve performance over durability.
+Ultralight FPV drones, also known as “Toothpicks” in the hobby, are ultra-light quadcopters built with slim frames and smaller motors.
+The focus is on reducing weight and improving performance over durability.

 What’s a Long Range FPV Drone?

-Main focus of a long range FPV drone is efficiency and flight time.
-They usually use less aggressive motors and powered by Li-ion battery pack, achieving 15mins, 30mins or even longer flight time.
+The main focus of a long range FPV drone is efficiency and flight time.
+They usually use less aggressive motors and propeller combos, and are powered by Li-ion battery packs, achieving 15 minutes, 30 minutes, or even longer flight times.

 What’s a Freestyle FPV Drone?

-A freestyle FPV drone is for general purposes that doesn’t apply to any of the above.
-It offers a good balance between performance, durability, and the ability of carrying a GoPro for HD recording.
-Basically it’s just a powerful quad that you can bash around with.
+A freestyle FPV drone is designed for general purposes that don’t fall into any of the categories mentioned above.
+It offers a good balance between performance, durability, and the ability to carry an action camera for HD footage recording.
+Essentially, it’s a powerful quadcopter that you can enjoy and maneuver with ease.

 This list holds immense value for those that don’t know the math to calculate what should be used.
 While it’s somewhat incomplete, it’s still good enough I’m coming here at least twice a month to study it to get a stronger idea of what goes with what.